neutron-org/neutron-docs/docs/tutorials/cosmwasm_ica.md

 # Other standard dependencies...

-# Various helpers
-interchain_txs = { path = "github.com/neutron-org/neutron/packages/interchain_txs", default-features = false, version = "0.1.0" }

-# Bindings for the Neutron ICA adapter module (messages, responses, etc.)
 neutron_bindings = { path = "github.com/neutron-org/neutron/packages/bindings" }

-# This is a library that simplifies working with IBC response packets (acknowledgments, timeouts)
+# This is a library that simplifies working with IBC response packets (acknowledgments, timeouts),
+# contains bindings for the Neutron ICA adapter module (messages, responses, etc.) and provides
+# various helper functions.
-neutron_sudo = { path = "github.com/neutron-org/neutron/packages/neutron_sudo" }
+neutron-sdk = { path = "github.com/neutron-org/neutron/packages/neutron-sdk", default-features = false, version = "0.1.0" }

 # Required to marshal skd.Msg values; the marshalled messsages will be attached to the IBC packets
 # and executed as a transaction on the host chain.